tuftsdatalab/tuftsWorkshops/docs/omics/intro-metagenomics/intro.md

 !!! abstract "Acknowledgement"

-    We would like to thank Delilah Maloney, Kyle Monahan, Christina Divoll, Kayla Sansevere, and Uku Uustalu for their review of this content
+    We would like to thank Delilah Maloney, Kyle Monahan, Klara Chura, Christina Divoll, Kayla Sansevere and Uku Uustalu for their review of this content